 A justice of the peace is a local or state court judge with limited jurisdiction over certain types of legal proceedings, generally not including felony criminal cases.
 They are similar to municipal court judges and they perform many of the same duties.
 These responsibilities include adjudicating traffic violations, performing marriage ceremonies, trying small-claims cases and conducting pretrial hearings.
 Some states allow these justices to handle cases involving domestic relations, contracts and other selected legal matters.
 Work hours might be long when preparing for hearings, but many justices of the peace work part-time in this position and maintain other full-time employment.

 |Licensure and Certification||Lawyers must be members of the state bar|

 |Key Skills||Writing, critical-reasoning, decision-making and listening skills, as well as reading comprehension|

 |Salary||Justices of the Peace are generally unpaid; As of May, 2014, the median salary for Judges and Hearing Officers was $87,980 per year|

 Source: U.S. Bureau of Labor Statistics (May, 2014), Justice of the Peace Association (http://www.jpus.org)

 Step 1: Earn a Bachelor's Degree

-A justice of the peace's career typically begins like an attorney's, with a bachelor's degree.
-The American Bar Association (ABA) does not recognize a specific pre-law major curriculum, and undergraduates can prepare for law school with a bachelor's degree in any field.
-If available, a pre-law program could be helpful.
+A career as a justice of the peace typically begins as an attorney.
+The first step is to earn a bachelor's degree.
+The American Bar Association (ABA) does not recognize a specific pre-law major.
+Undergraduates can prepare for law school with a bachelor's degree in any field, but, a pre-law program could be helpful if it is available.
 These programs typically include courses in criminal justice, psychology and sociology.
 Philosophy and political science are also common choices.
-Academic advisors can help pre-law students select a major that will best fit their needs and prepare them for law school.
+Academic advisors can help pre-law students select a major that will best prepare them for law school.